tejuscs/ADBD-Labs/workshop/db-security-administrators/intro.md

 # Workshop Introduction and Overview

-## Introduction to Oracle Autonomous Database Dedicated for Security Administrators
+## Introduction to Oracle Autonomous AI Database Dedicated for Security Administrators
-Oracle's Dedicated Autonomous Database service allows organizations to Rethink Database IT, enabling a customizable private database cloud in the public cloud.
+Oracle's Dedicated Autonomous AI Database service allows organizations to Rethink Database IT, enabling a customizable private database cloud in the public cloud.
 The dedicated choice makes it possible to deliver a self-service database capability that aligns with organizational structure.
 Different lines of business or project teams can have complete autonomy in their individual execution while the company itself gets a fleet wide simplified aggregation of overall health, availability and cost management.
 This separation of Fleet vs Database administration allows simple budgeting controls and resource isolation without getting in the way of the line of business execution.
 And a dedicated database deployment will support the entire spectrum of needs from simple apps to apps that require the highest governance, consistent performance and operational controls.

-The Oracle Autonomous database on dedicated infrastructure runs on the Exadata platform and is available both in OCI and in a customer's data center as a Cloud @ Customer offering.
+The Oracle Autonomous AI Database on dedicated infrastructure runs on the Exadata platform and is available both in OCI and in a customer's data center as a Cloud @ Customer offering.

-Watch the video below for an overview of Autonomous Database Dedicated.
+Watch the video below for an overview of Autonomous AI Database Dedicated.

 [](youtube:fOKSNzDz1pk)

 Estimated Workshop Time: 490 minutes

 ## Workshop Objectives
-This set of hands-on-labs is designed to assist security administrators with setting up and using various features of the **Autonomous Database on dedicated Exadata Infrastructure** service.
+This set of hands-on-labs is designed to assist security administrators with setting up and using various features of the **Autonomous AI Database on dedicated Exadata Infrastructure** service.
 The labs address various database security aspects ranging from encryption key management, DB user security, auditing, sensitive data masking and privileged user access controls.

 ## Prerequisites
-This workshop requires the Cloud Exadata Infrastructure, VM clusters, and autonomous container databases created in the *Introduction to Oracle Autonomous Database Dedicated for Fleet Administrators* workshop.
+This workshop requires the Cloud Exadata Infrastructure, VM clusters, and autonomous container databases created in the *Introduction to Oracle Autonomous AI Database Dedicated for Fleet Administrators* workshop.
 Either complete that workshop or have these assets created by your fleet administrator.

 ## Hands-on Lab Breakdown
-This is one of 3 workshops introducing the Autonomous Database on Dedicated Exadata Infrastructure Service.
+This is one of 3 workshops introducing the Autonomous AI Database on Dedicated Exadata Infrastructure Service.
 The workshops are designed for 3 job roles:
 - Fleet administrators
 - Developers and database users
 - **Security administrators (this workshop)**